Nyckii/HackithonShabobs/README.md

 With our features you also don't have to rely on your memory, therefore you can analyze the conversation afterwards and pick up on elements you might would have missed otherwise.
 Especially for people that have a hard time understanding emotions or facial expressions this could be a door-opener.

-In the long run, we hope our technology will impact our online behaviour!
+In the long run, we hope our technology will impact our online behaviour.
 Hopefully it will change the way we interact online and make it a more interactive and empathic space!